plgagne/Game-Boy-Essentials/website/drafts/Yoshi's Cookie.md

 That would have been cool.
 Ultimately, I'm not Henk Rogers and I don't know what was possible to do with Pajitnov's likeness.
 Rogers and Pajitnov were, and are, friends and started The Tetris Company just a couple of years later.
 Maybe Pajitnov wasn't interested in that kind of fame?

 ## Conclusion is its so much better than *Yoshi*, which I despise.
 Cookie came a year later, it's kind of a sequel.

-In my extraordinarily [long article on the first set of *Pokémon* games](/articles/dmg-apee), I talked about my hatred for puzzle title *Yoshi*.
-Not *Yoshi's Cookie*, just *Yoshi*.
-It's a terrible game, with brain dead gameplay that can't hold your attention for more than five minutes.
-It was developed by the people at Game Freak, the company that ended up releasing *Pokémon* years later.
-Even though their pedigree as good game developers are solid, Game Freak's *Yoshi* is a real failure.
-How could a team of such talent make such a poor game?
-I think it's because inventing a falling block-puzzle concept is incredibly hard.
-Henk Rogers instinctively knew that.
-He started working in video games by bringing RPGs to Japan, but he made a career out of working with puzzle games.
-When he received an arcade board of the original *Inaro*, he saw potential in that design and licensed it.
-The team at Bullet-Proof Software improved the *Inaro* design, seemingly by allowing cookies to come from the top and bottom, since that team of developers knew how to make a competent puzzle game.
-It turned out a fine title that's nothing revolutionnary That's why playing *Yoshi's Cookie* is essential.